Joaquin-aliaga/bioPDSN/README.md

 ## Install dependencies
-(not recommended, you may have memory issues depending on your system) `pip install -r requirements.txt`
+* `pip install -r requirements.txt` (not recommended, you may have memory issues depending on your system)
-A better way is to install libraries one-by-one following requirements.txt
+* A better way is to install libraries one-by-one following requirements.txt

 ## Train